-- Local regulations should be consulted to determine if manholes or catch basins are required at any or all pipe changes. - Refer to Figure 4 for the acceptable methods of connecting plastic pipe to manholes or basins. - Pipe at and around structure connection to be installed per ASTM D2321. - Care should be taken to knife or shovel backfill material under and around haunch area of pipe. - See appendix for references to additional product specific resources applicable to connecting pipe to manholes.
+- Local regulations should be consulted to determine if manholes or catch basins are required at any or all pipe changes. - Refer to Figure 4 for the acceptable methods of connecting plastic pipe to manholes or basins. - See appendix for references to additional product specific resources applicable to connecting pipe to manholes.